 The Superintendent's Office is located just inside the main doors of the school, on the north end of the Commons Area.
-The prek-12 Principal's Office is located south of the high school library.
+The prek-6 Principal's Office is located south of the high school library.
+The 7-12 Principal's office is located south west of the high school library.